themespell/ts-team-member/README.txt

 ## 🧐WHO NEEDS TS TEAM MEMBER?

 TS Team Member can be the go-to option for any business looking for a reliable tool to manage their team showcase.
-It’s an extraordinary choice for those needing an efficient and user-friendly **team management solution** in WordPress.✅ **Corporate Websites:** Highlight your executive team, board members, or staff with polished and professional profiles.
+It’s an extraordinary choice for those needing an efficient and user-friendly **team management solution** in WordPress.

+✅ **Corporate Websites:** Highlight your executive team, board members, or staff with polished and professional profiles.
 Build trust and credibility by showcasing the people behind your success.
 TS Team Member’s customizable layouts and responsive designs ensure your team looks great on any device, making it perfect for corporate websites of all sizes.

 ✅ **Creative Agencies:** Showcase your designers, developers, and creatives with visually stunning profiles that reflect your agency’s unique style.
 TS Team Member’s elegant layouts and interactive features, like sliders and popups, help you present your team in a way that captivates clients and sets your agency apart.